nxtrace/NTrace-core/README.md

   -D  --dev                          Use the following Network Devices as the
-                                     source address in outgoing packets -R  --route                        Show Routing Table [Provided By BGP.Tools] --send-time                    Set the time interval for sending every packet.
-Useful when some routers use
+                                     source address in outgoing packets -R  --route                        Show Routing Table [Provided By BGP.Tools] -z  --send-time                    Set how many [milliseconds] between sending each packet..
+Useful when some
+                                     routers use rate-limit for ICMP messages.
+                                     Default: 100
-                                     rate-limit for ICMP messages.
-Default: 100 -i  --ttl-time                     Set the time interval for sending packets groups by TTL.
-Useful when some routers use rate-limit for ICMP messages.
-Default:
+  -i  --ttl-time                     Set how many [milliseconds] between
+                                     sending packets groups by TTL.
+Useful when some routers use rate-limit for ICMP
-                                     500
+                                     messages.
+Default: 500
-  -z  --timeout                      The number of seconds to keep probe
-                                     sockets open before giving up on the connection..
-Default: 1
+      --timeout                      The number of [milliseconds] to keep probe sockets open before giving up on the connection..
+Default: 1000
       --psize                        Set the packet size (payload size).
                                      Default: 52
+      --_positionalArg_nexttrace_31  IP Address or domain name
       --dot-server                   Use DoT Server for DNS Parse [dnssb, aliyun, dnspod, google, cloudflare] -g  --language                     Choose the language for displaying [en,